-- download and parsing of the XML-based Songle song list from the server; - persistent storage of the user's progress in playing the game; and - detection of the words which can be collected at the user's current location. - Parts of your design which have not been realised in the implementation.
+- Algorithms and data structures used for the core functions of the implementation.
+Describe the algorithms and data structures which are used in your implementation for such features as: - download and parsing of the XML-based Songle song list from the server; - persistent storage of the user's progress in playing the game; and - detection of the words which can be collected at the user's current location. - Parts of your design which have not been realised in the implementation.
 It could be that you have not been able to implement something which you had planned in your design.
-If so, document that here. - Additional features of your implementation which were not described in your design.
+If so, document that here.

+- Additional features of your implementation which were not described in your design.
 It could be that you have implemented something which you had not planned in your design.
-If so, document that here. - (Only if relevant1.)
+If so, document that here. - (Only if relevant.)
 Instructions for installing the server-side part of your project, if you have one.
-If you have a server-side component to your project, then provide details of how to install and run this component.
-Note that your server-side component (if any) must also be implemented in Kotlin. - Acknowledgements: Include an acknowledgement for any part of your code which comes from a publicly-available source such as Android tutorial examples, Android sample projects, or open-source projects hosted on GitHub, BitBucket or elsewhere.
+If you have a server-side component to your project implemented in Python, PHP, Ruby on Rails, or similar, then provide details of how to install and run this component. - Acknowledgements: Include an acknowledgement for any part of your code which comes from a publicly-available source such as Android tutorial examples, Android sample projects, or open-source projects hosted on GitHub, BitBucket or elsewhere.
 You do not need to include an acknowledgement for any code which was presented in the course lecture slides.